Thank you for applying to the College of William & Mary! We look forward to reviewing your application.

 The Office of Undergraduate Admission recommends that all applicants submit their first semester/mid-year grades as soon as they become available.
 We realize that many semesters end after the application deadline and for that reason, the deadline is flexible.

-Freshman applicants can send a copy of an updated transcript by mail or fax to the Office of Undergraduate Admission, or a student may submit the Common Application's Midyear Report form to his or her guidance counselor for completion and submission.
+Freshman applicants can send a copy of an updated transcript by mail or fax to the Office of Undergraduate Admission, or a student may submit either the Common Application or Coalition Application's Midyear Report form to his or her guidance counselor for completion and submission.

 Transfer applicants are asked to fax estimated mid semester grades by March 28 if applying for the fall term and by November 22 if applying for the spring term.
 The Office of Undergraduate Admission's fax number is 757-221-1242.
-Transfer applicants should use the Mid-Term Report form provided by the Common Application.
+Transfer applicants should use the Mid-Term Report form provided by either the Common Application or Coalition Application.